sangh/sangh.github.io/README.md

 Intent
 ======

-This blog is probably not useful or fun for anyone, but I like the idea of having it.
+This blog is probably not useful or fun for anyone, but I like the idea of having it and playing around with the jykell and HTML 5 stuff.